1. Introduction

 -

-This method returns the list of Aggregator Instances owned by the authenticated user.
-The server MUST respond with
+This method returns the list of Aggregator Instances created by the authenticated user.
+The server MUST respond with 200 OK

-200 OKand a JSON array containing zero or more Aggregator Description URLs (§ 7.1 Aggregator Description).
-DELETE-
+and a JSON array containing zero or more Aggregator Description URLs (§ 8.1 Aggregator Description).

 Deletes an existing Aggregator Instance.
 The request body MUST use a content type listed in

-registration_request_formats_supported.
-When usingapplication/json, the body MUST be a JSON object.
-When usingapplication/x-www-form-urlencoded, the body parameters MUST be encoded as form fields with the same member names.
-The request body MUST include:-
+application/x-www-form-urlencoded, the body parameters MUST be encoded as form fields with the same member names.
+The

-This section gives non-normative examples of how a client can use theregistration_endpoint to create,
+This section gives non-normative examples of how a client can use themanagement_endpoint to create,

 delete, and re-authenticate an Aggregator Instance.